AmbroseT/temp/PA2_template.md

 #### Q1.
 Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

-For this analysis, we will define "harm" as a combination of "fatalities" and "injuries" from the data set.
+For this analysis, we will define "harm" as a combination of both "fatalities" and "injuries" from the data set.
 Therefore, we will subset from ```weatherData``` only the variables that apply to this question.
-From the summary of ```weatherData``` that we saw previously, the relevant variables that we will choose are:
+From the summary of ```weatherData``` that we saw previously, the relevant variables that we have chosen are:

 * EVTYPE
 * FATALITIES
 * INJURIES

-We can subset ```weatherData``` with the variables listed above, aggregate the event types and calculate the sum of the total harm done by each type, and then order the event type by the most damage done:
+We saw from the summary of ```weatherData``` that the above listed variables do not have NA's in their observations, so we can now subset ```weatherData``` with the variables listed above, aggregate the event types and calculate the sum of the total harm done by each type, and then order the event type by the most damage done:

 ```r